-If you have a medical or psychiatric condition that temporarily prevents you from being able to work for 8 or more hours a week, or from completing mutual obligation activities, you may be able to get a medical exemption, noting:
+If you have a medical or psychiatric condition that temporarily prevents you from being able to work for 8 or more hours a week or complete mutual obligation activities, you may be able to get a medical exemption.

-- The condition can be physical or it can be a mental illness. - The condition may be new such as a broken arm or the flu; or an exacerbation or flare-up of an existing condition such as asthma or epilepsy; or an episode of a psychiatric condition such as clinical depression or schizophrenia.
+- The condition can be physical or it can be a mental illness - The condition may be new like a broken arm or the flu; or an exacerbation or flare-up of an existing condition such as asthma or epilepsy; or an episode of a psychiatric condition such as clinical depression or schizophrenia.

 To apply for an exemption, ask your doctor to fill in a Centrelink medical certificate form.
+You or your doctor can download the form here.
 The certificate should say how long you will be incapacitated for, and why.
 Your doctor should lodge this form through the online portal and give you a copy of the completed form.
 You should give your copy to Centrelink and ask for an exemption from mutual obligations.